 Number of channels: 1 (mono)

-1 - Always plug in your USB microphone before opening your audio recording software.
-If you unplug the USB device at any time, you will need to restart the software for the USB device to be recognized.
+1 - Always plug in your USB microphone before opening your CAT program.
+If you unplug the USB device at any time, you may need to restart the CAT program for the USB device to be recognized correctly.

-2 - When you setup a USB microphone or soundcard, the settings are retained for that USB port only.
-Any port that you want to use must be set up the first time you use it.
+2 - When you setup a USB device, the settings are retained for that specific USB port only.
+Any port that you want to use must be set up the first time you use it by repeating these steps.